The Leading Financial Institution for Structured Settlements and Annuities

 Stocks focus on individual companies, so it can be difficult to make decisions about which stocks to purchase.
 And, of course, if the stock drops, you lose out.
 Many investors like ETFs because it’s possible to limit the kind of risk that can come with picking individual stocks.

 Additionally, it’s possible to diversify with the help of ETFs.
-There all-market ETFs that track entire markets, or indexes, and there are also ETFs that focus on different cap sizes, or different sectors and industries.
+There all-market ETFs that track entire markets, or indexes, and there are also ETFs that focus on different cap sizes, or the various sectors and industries.
 And, it’s easy to diversify amongst asset classes, adding bond ETFs, commodity ETFs, and currency ETFs.

 However, it is important to understand that there are still issues associated with ETFs.
 Some commodity ETFs experience contango, which represents problems due to a difference in price between near-term and longer-term futures contracts.
 Realize that there are ETFs that are derivative, and that can make a difference in the way that the ETFs move.

 Investing in an ETF isn’t an excuse to take the “easy” way out and forgo research.
-You should understand the investments that the ETFs track, and be aware of some of the problems that can occur.
+You should understand the investments that the ETFs track and be aware of some of the problems that can occur.
 As always, before you invest in something you should know how it works, and understand it.
 While ETFs can offer an attractive alternative to stock picking, it’s vital that you also understand how ETFs work — and that you understand the risks.

 Related: stocks vs etf